 This BIRD proposes new syntax for the .ami parameter file that improves model functionality and accuracy.
 Including this syntax in the IBIS standard will allow creation of accurate, compliant IBIS-AMI models that are readily portable between commercial EDA simulators.

-Dependency Tables are Model_Specific branchs that are defined with format Table, and Usage Dependency_Table.
+Dependency Tables are Model_Specific branches that are defined with format Table, and Usage Dependency_Table.

 Dependency Tables define a relationship between one or more input (independent) parameters and one or more output (dependent) parameters.
 Note that in this context, "input parameter" and "output parameter" refer to inputs and outputs of the relationship being defined, not to whether the parameters in question are used as inputs or outputs by the algorithmic model itself.
 Dependency Tables allow complex relationships between related parameters to be programatically defined.